NowbodyAnybody/Lively-Audio-Visualizer/README.md

 If there are only a few bars showing you may need to go into settings -> sound -> Output -> Device Properties -> Additional device properties -> Advanced and change the default Format to one with a lower Hz rate (the bit rate doesn’t matter).

-If it is displaying nothing please write an issue.
+If it is displaying nothing please write an issue or a comment on reddit.

 # Additional
 The livelyAudioListener function by lively is still in progress so it should improve over time.